 The price is substantially higher if we have to cut into a wall, soffit, vent, etc. We try our best to explain the process over the phone so everyone feels as comfortable as possible.
-However, this process involves a lot of”unknowns”.
-You do not know how big the hive.
-No one knows until we open up the structure and get our eyes on the hive.
+However, this process involves a lot of “unknowns”.
+You do not know how big the hive is, no one knows until we open up the structure and get our eyes on the hive.

 We warn everyone that we do everything in our power to keeps costs down and we do have some of the lowest prices for bee hive removals from within a structure but when we cut into a wall, ceiling or soffit box – we do not restore the wall, ceiling or soffit to it’s original condition.
 We get in, remove the hive and clean it up and then temporary patch with plastic sheeting or tape and you have to fix the damage caused by gaining access to the hive.

 Our goal is to find the least expensive way to access the hive.
 We immediate attempt to collect the parts of the comb which contain the brood (babies or pupa) and the Queen.
 Once we get as much as we can access our goal switches to hive removal & clean-up.

 The price we charge to remove hives is a flat-rate base and an hourly rate thereafter.
 It is our goal to get in and out of those ridiculously HOT protective suits and get on to the next call.
 Call us to discuss your specific situation so we can help!